Eco-Participation

 Regulations - Waste Electrical and Electronic Equipment (WEEE)

-Existing texts place the financial responsibility on Producers for the management of household WEEE, from their collection to their treatment.
-These WEEE are both “new” and “historic”, that is to say from EEE placed on the market after or before August 13, 2005.
+Existing regulations place the financial responsibility for managing household WEEE, from collection to treatment, on producers.
+This WEEE includes both "new" and "historical" items, meaning those originating from EEE placed on the market before or after August 13, 2005.

 Why are there different amounts?

-The amount of the eco-participation varies depending on the product and the type of treatment it requires.
-When recycling, devices are treated and decontaminated differently depending on their size, the materials they contain or the pollutants they contain.
+The eco-contribution amount varies depending on the product and the type of treatment it requires.
+During recycling, appliances are treated and decontaminated differently depending on their size, the materials they contain, and the pollutants they contain.

-Since July 1, 2010, the Ministry of Ecological Transition has also imposed a modulation of eco-contributions for household equipment, which consists of varying its amount according to the environmental impact of certain devices when they are at the end of their life.
+Since July 1, 2010, the Ministry of Ecological Transition has also imposed a modulation of eco-contributions for household equipment, which consists of varying its amount according to the environmental impact of certain appliances when they reach the end of their life.

 Aquanautics and second-hand packaging to protect our environment

-Overpackaging is now identified as one of the factors that accentuates environmental deterioration.
-To counter this phenomenon and thus preserve the planet and our environment, the use of second-hand packaging is an excellent alternative.
+Overpackaging is now recognized as one of the factors contributing to environmental degradation.
+To combat this phenomenon and thus preserve the planet and our environment, the use of second-hand packaging is emerging as an excellent alternative.

-On Aquanautique.com, the majority of our shipments are made with second-hand boxes.
+At Aquanautique.com, the majority of our shipments are made using second-hand boxes.
 We collect boxes from our suppliers for our customers' shipments.